zkwinkle/website/src/components/blog_posts/configuring nixos server.md

 Okay, so far we have setup a basic OS that can run our website's server.
 Now, I didn't want to expose this server directly because

-1. I might want to host more stuff on this **NixOS** instance in the future, so I want a reverse proxy.
+1. I might want to host more stuff on this NixOS instance in the future, so I want a reverse proxy.
-2. Out of lazyness I don't wanna figure out setting up TLS/HTTPS on my Rust server that is serving this website with Axum.
+2. Out of lazyness I don't wanna figure out coding up up TLS/HTTPS on my Rust server.

-Sorry if you're tired of hearing this by now but, thankfully, setting up [NGINX](https://nginx.com/) on **NixOS** is incredibly easy.
+Sorry if you're tired of hearing my praises by now but, thankfully, setting up [NGINX](https://nginx.com/) on NixOS is incredibly easy 🙏🏻.

-First here's a basic setup to redirect connections to the port our Axum server is running on:
+First, here's a basic setup to redirect connections to the port our Axum server is running on:

 ```
 services.nginx = {